xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/memberdatamodel/$constructor$.md

-Constructs a new instance of the `MemberDataModel` class
+Constructs a new member data model instance.

 ## Signature